TravelPerk grabs $44M to take its pain-free SaaS for business travel global

 For the Series C, Meir says TravelPerk was looking for investors who would be comfortable supporting the business for the long haul, rather than pushing for a quick sale.
 So they are now articulating the possibility of a future IPO.

-And while he says TravelPerk hadn’t known much about Swedish investment firm Kinnevik prior to the Series C, Meir says he came away impressed with its focus on “global growth and ambition”, and the “deep pockets and the patience that comes with it”.
+And while he says TravelPerk hadn’t known much about Swedish investment firm Kinnevik prior to the Series C, Meir says he came away impressed with its focus on “global growth and ambition,” and the “deep pockets and the patience that comes with it.”

 “We really aligned on this should be a global play, rather than a European play,” he adds.
 “We really connected on this should be a very, big independent business that goes to the path of IPO rather than a quick exit to one of the big players.